Buzzing for BeyHive homecoming mums

 As I scrolled through Vogue’s photo essay, it was love at first sight, not just with the drip but the Beyonfidence of the fans.
 As you look into their eyes looking into the camera, you can practically hear them say, “Beyoncé asked us to go to homecoming, and we understood the assignment.”

-Eventually, I arrived at the photo below of a fan named Anna Barzin.
+Eventually, I arrived at the photo, below, of a fan named Anna.
 My first mum spotting.

-Before I tell you what happened next, stay with this photograph for a minute.
+Before I tell you about the rest of the Vogue article, let’s stay with this photograph for a minute.

 Feel the anticipation.